Cath272/Usb-Type-C-to-Displayport-Adapter/README.md

  Usb Type C (DP Alt Mode)  to Displayport Adapter
  4 DP lanes

- Simple Usb C to Displayport Adapter using the VL103 Q3 ic
+ Simple Usb C to Displayport Adapter using the VL100-Q3/VL103-Q3 ic VL103-Q3 does not need external crystal but VL100-Q3 can be found cheaper

  The design is not final!

- ## VL103 Q3
+ ## VL100-Q3/VL103-Q3

   - CC Logic & PD 3.0 Engine